-Light Freeze Damage On Bougainvilleas: What It Looks Like & What To Do About It
+Light Freeze Damage On Bougainvilleas: What It Looks Like and What To Do About It

 Do you think your bougainvillea has been hit by the cold?
 Mine were a few weeks ago.
 I want to show you what light freeze damage looks like on bougainvilleas & tell you what my plan of action is.